kalaitzi-gif/DSCI510FinalProject/README.md

 **The requirements for this project are the following libraries (via terminal):**

 **1.)
 Import pandas library (to load, filter, and save dataset)**
-- Loaded library via rendering statement in terminal 'import pandas' (as pd)
+- Loaded library via rendering statement in terminal "import pandas" (as pd)
 - Utilized in 'get_data.py', 'clean_data.py', 'run_analysis.py', 'visualize_results.py.'

 **2.)
 Import requests module to retrieve webpage**